quicwg/ops-drafts/draft-ietf-quic-applicability.md

 data centres) in order to lower network and computational load.

-Sending PING frames more frequently than every 30 seconds over long idle periods may result in excessive unproductive traffic in some situations, and to unacceptable power usage for power-constrained (mobile) devices.
-Additionally, timeouts shorter than 30 seconds can make it harder to handle transient network interruptions, such as VM migration or coverage loss during mobilty.
+Sending PING frames more frequently than every 30 seconds over long idle periods may result in excessive unproductive traffic in some situations, and unacceptable power usage for power-constrained (mobile) devices.
+Additionally, timeouts shorter than 30 seconds can make it harder to handle transient network interruptions, such as VM migration or coverage loss during mobility.
 See {{RFC8085}}, especially Section 3.5.

 Alternatively, the client (but not the server) can use session resumption